 Sustainable procurement involves the purchasing of goods, services and works that are less damaging to the environment than comparable products that provide the same level of quality and functionality.
-This may include design of infrastructure which may also reduce environmental impact.
+This may include the design of infrastructure which may also reduce environmental impact.

-Council is committed to adopting a sustainable procurement approach within the context of purchasing best value outcomes.

-Council is committed to sustainable purchases of goods, services and works with recycled or reusable content, are locally or ethically produced, are water or energy efficient, or low impact materials.
+Council is committed to adopting a sustainable procurement approach within the context of purchasing best value outcomes and will regularly review the opportunity to procure sustainable goods, services and works with higher recycled or reusable content, local or ethical production, higher water or energy efficiency, or lower impact materials.